rhymes-ai/Allegro/README.md

     For better visual quality, please use imageio to save the video.

+### Multi-Card Inference
+We release multi-card inference code and PAB in [Allegro-VideoSys](https://github.com/nightsnack/Allegro-VideoSys).

 ## Limitation
 - The model cannot render celebrities, legible text, specific locations, streets or buildings.

 ## Future Plan
-- Multiple GPU inference and further speed up (PAB)
+- [x] Multiple GPU inference and further speed up (PAB)
-- Text & Image-To-Video (TI2V) video generation
+- [ ] Text & Image-To-Video (TI2V) video generation
-- Motion-controlled video generation
+- [ ] Motion-controlled video generation
-- Visual quality enhancement
+- [ ] Visual quality enhancement

 ## Support
 If you encounter any problems or have any suggestions, feel free to [open an issue](https://github.com/rhymes-ai/Allegro/issues/new) or send an email to huanyang@rhymes.ai.